Facilitate the digitization of farms with a solution that simplifies the daily life of farmers

 Traditional work methods that are time-consuming for farmers

 Founded in 2019 in France, Ortix is a technology and agriculture company focused on supporting farmers with digital solutions with software and connected products.
-Ortix has developed Agrinity, a solution to help farmers automate the recording of agricultural activity data, necessary for their monitoring and traceability.
+Ortix has developed Scopix, a solution to help farmers automate the recording of agricultural activity data, necessary for their monitoring and traceability.

 During a working day, a farmer has to record his activities on the agricultural plots.
-These activities are varied (harvesting, weeding, spreading fertilizers, etc.) and must be systematically traced and controlled due to regulations, such as those on organic labels for example.
+These activities are varied (harvesting, weeding, spreading fertilizers, etc.) and must be systematically tracked and controlled due to regulations, such as those on organic labels for example.

 Traditionally, this activity data was recorded during the day in notebooks and then transcribed into a register or plot management software, but this method caused some issues on a daily basis: